JSJ splittings for all Artin groups: Isomorphism invariance of big chunk parabolics

-Using the JSJ decompositions we constructed, in this final Section we prove that, if two Artin groups are isomorphic, then any isomorphism must preserve the isomorphism type of big chunks.
-In fact, we show that every isomorphism preserves the conjugacy class of any big chunk that is not a toral leaf.
+Using the JSJ decompositions we constructed, in this final Section we prove that, if two Artin groups are isomorphic, then any isomorphism must preserve the isomorphism type of big chunk parabolics.
+In fact, we show that every isomorphism preserves the conjugacy class of any big chunk parabolic that is not a toral leaf.

 We start with a lemma about dihedral Artin groups: \begin{lemma} Let $\langle a,b\mid (ab)^m=(ba)^m\rangle$ be a dihedral Artin group with label $2m$.
 If $x\in \langle a, z_{ab}\rangle$ is a primitive element admitting an $n$-th root $w\in \langle a,b\rangle$, then $n\le m$. \end{lemma}